John Woodford of Brentingby

 he had in a messuage and four acres of land in Melton.

 Possibly, John married, secondly, a woman called Agnes.
-There is a De Banco roll record dated 1362 in which Agnes `the wife of John de Woodford' demands against William de Woodford a third part of the manor of Brentingby and twenty messuages, ten virgates of land, twenty acres of meadow and 60s rent in Brentingby, Thorpe juxta Melton, Burton St Lazarus and Melton `as dower of the gift of John de Woodford formerly her husband.'
-This is clearly a settlement sought upon the death of John.
+A De Banco roll dated 1362 lists Agnes `the wife of John de Woodford' demanding against William de Woodford a third part of the manor of Brentingby and twenty messuages, ten virgates of land, twenty acres of meadow and 60s rent in Brentingby, Thorpe juxta Melton, Burton St Lazarus and Melton `as dower of the gift of John de Woodford formerly her husband'.
+This may relate to a settlement sought at the time of John's death or when John transferred his lands and properties to his son, William.

 1295 - John Woodford of Brentingby born (interpretation of statement in the cartulary).